 This is a survey course in reading instruction.
-The course provides a comprehensive treatment of the major topics of reading.
-Teacher candidates will be able to demonstrate competencies in beginning reading instruction based on scientifically and research-based best practices, including phonemic awareness, phonics, fluency, vocabulary.
-Teacher candidates will acquire knowledge of how to assess a student reading ability and how to identify and correct reading difficulties.
+The course provides a comprehensive overview of the complex processes involved in reading, including the strands of language comprehension and word recognition.
+Teacher candidates will be able to demonstrate competencies in reading instruction based on scientifically and research-based best practices, including phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+Data-informed instruction will be utilized to differentiate instruction for students at various levels of developmental progression.
+Teacher Candidates will also prepare explicit, cumulative, teacher-directed lesson plans in literacy areas and implement in whole group instruction.
 Field experience is required.
+UTTC Competency Requirement for Reading (Praxis Reading, ACT Score, or HUM 106 A or B)